conda/infrastructure/templates/HOW_WE_USE_GITHUB.md

 ### How are issues sorted?

-Issues in the ["Sorting" tab of the Planning board][project-sorting] are reviewed by core maintainers.
-In the process of sorting issues, they label the issues and move them to the other tabs of the project board for further action.
+Issues are sorted by core maintainers in the repository issue tracker.
+In that process, maintainers label issues, request additional information when needed, and decide whether to close the issue or add it to the ["Refinement" tab of the Roadmap Board][project-refinement] for planned work.

 ### How does labeling work?